The class autoloader takes care of finding classes in TYPO3.

 require statement inside your

-typo3/index.php) are setup manually.
 In this case, every time you install an extension, the autoloader scans the whole extension directory for classes.
 No matter if they follow any convention at all.
-There is just one rule.
-Put each class into its own file.
-The generated classmap is a huge array with a mapping of classnames to their location on the disk.
+There is just one rule: put each class into its own file.
+This also means that there can only be a single class per file.

 <?php // autoload_classmap.php @generated by TYPO3 $typo3InstallDir = \TYPO3\CMS\Core\Core\Environment::getPublicPath(); return array( 'Schnitzler\\Templavoila\\Clipboard\\Clipboard' => $typo3InstallDir . 'typo3conf/ext/templavoila/Classes/Clipboard/Clipboard.php', 'tx_templavoila_pi1' => $typo3InstallDir . 'typo3conf/ext/templavoila/Compatibility/class.tx_templavoila_pi1.php', ... );